russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 The question of how to read more books is incredibly relevant in today's day and age.

-And while its logical answer may seem to be "just read them?", the unfortunate reality for many people is that doing so isn't that simple.
+And while its logical answer may seem to be "just read them," the unfortunate reality for a lot of people is that doing so isn't that simple.
 Indeed, while most of us love reading and have a list of books we'd like to explore, modern life doesn't afford us the circumstances, time, or patience to actually sit down for it.

-If you find yourself with this problem, don't worry.
+If you find yourself having this problem, don't worry.
 You're not alone.

 How to Read More Often?
 Top Tips